JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ### Vault Transit Signatures: HMAC-SHA256 Profile Integrity

-How do we prevent database administrators from tampering with profiles?
+How do we prevent database administrators, or attackers from tampering with profiles?
 Answer: **cryptographic signatures via HashiCorp Vault**.

 **The Threat Model**: